BRIDAL CHOORA, INDIAN WEDDING TRADITIONS EXPLAINED

 Never have I met a bride who does not lovingly remember her choora and misses wearing it after removing it, even after years.
 The emotions of belonging and love attached with the choora are individually felt by brides, making for them cherished memories of the first year of their happy marriage.
 A Choora vadhana ceremony might be held on the day the bride’s choora is removed but these customs vary from family to family.
 Choora can be kept as keepsake by the bride and preserved in a glass case or stored as such as a set to revisit her fond memories whenever she wants to.

-As a Miami wedding photographer, I always here for you to help if you have nay specific questions or concerns.
+As an Indian wedding photographer, I always here for you to help if you have nay specific questions or concerns.
 Please, leave a comment or send me a message if you want to add more information.